-Law is my second career and I feel that my past work and life experiences have made me more aware of the legal needs people have as they grow older.
+Law is my second career; I started law school after working for many years in computer systems development.
 My experience has made me a better listener and better able to relate to clients and to give advice in the areas in which I practice.

 I will take the time to learn about you and your legal issues.